Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

 sentence_encoder = SentenceTransformer('all-mpnet-base-v2')
 ```
 #### 6.)
 Generate dense vector representations
-The get_embeddings function takes a text input, uses the SentenceTransformer model to encode this text into dense embeddings, and then returns these embeddings.
-These embeddings can be used in various downstream tasks, such as semantic similarity computation, clustering, or as input features for machine learning models.
+The get_embeddings function takes a piece of text as input and uses a pre-initialized sentence encoder to generate its embeddings.
+The function calls the encode method of the sentence_encoder to obtain a high-dimensional numerical vector that captures the semantic meaning of the input text.
+It then returns these embeddings, which can be used for various tasks such as similarity comparison, clustering, or input to other machine learning models.
+This function abstracts the process of embedding generation, making it easy to obtain consistent representations of text.
 ```python
 # Function embedding
 def get_embeddings(text):